 Shortly thereafter we both outright owned our vehicles.
 In 2008, we started a joint account to save for a down payment on our first home years before we were even living together.

-While neither of us were flush with cash during the years following college, we were primarily free of debt and putting aside what we could in savings.
+While neither of us were flush with cash during the years following college, we were primarily free of debt, living within our means, and putting aside what we could in savings.

 Uninformed Decisions and Aimless Coasting